jorisroling/bitwig-electra-one/README.md

 ## History

+### v1.08
+Initial work on a second page called **Track**, wich should allows acces to all track related things, like sends.
 ### v1.06
 Some better settings handling.
 Default MIDI portnames for Windows added (thanks to *Kirkwood West*).
 ### v1.05